Troubleshooting¶

 You can enable the debug feature of the SDK through the following configuration.
 After enabling, the console LogCat

-characters to locate the Guance SDK logs.
+to locate Guance SDK logs.

 Log Example¶